The boundary of linear subvarieties: Introduction

-for a matrix $A=(A_{kl})_{kl}$ in reduced row echelon form.
-Na\"\i vely one would now take the limit of these equations as $\omega$ approaches the boundary of $\MSDS$, but the periods $\int_{\pa_l}\omega$, which are locally holomorphic functions on $\Stra$ cannot be extended holomorphically to the boundary.
+Na\"\i vely one would now take the limit of these equations as $\omega$ approaches the boundary of $\MSDS$, but the periods $\int_{\pa_l}\omega$, which are locally holomorphic functions on $\Stra$, cannot be extended holomorphically to the boundary.
 Firstly, due to monodromy one cannot continuously extend the cycles $[\pa_l]$ to a whole neighborhood of the boundary and secondly, along a sequence converging to the boundary the period might diverge.
 In~\Cref{section:LogPeriods} we thus study the asymptotic behavior of periods as they approach the boundary of $\MSDS$.
 The main result of that section, ~\Cref{thm:PerThm}, says that after subtracting suitable, explicitly given, multivalued, logarithmic terms, the period $\int_{\pa} \omega$ becomes monodromy invariant and extends holomorphically to $\MSDS$.
 The resulting extended ``periods'' are called \textit{log periods}.
 In~\Cref{thm:PerThm} we additionally compute the limit of the log periods at the boundary $\partial\MSDS$.

 We can now describe our strategy to produce linear equations satisfied on the boundary of $M$, which is the content of~\Cref{section:MonodromyLinearVariety}.
 Let $b_0\in\partial M$ be a boundary point of the linear subvariety $M$ contained in an open boundary stratum.
 We can choose a one-parameter family $\arc:\Delta\to \overline{M}$ which is generically contained in $M$ and such that $f(0)=b_0$.
 Since $M$ is a linear subvariety, the linear equations are invariant under the monodromy of the Gauss-Manin connection, and this forces the linear equations to be of a special form, see~\Cref{prop:Vdisk}.